londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

    * :attr:     .. _ref-UARTIndex:

 		:xmlref:`Index`
      :val:      1...254
      :def:      n/a
      :desc:     Index is a unique identifier of the hardware node.
 It is used as a reference to link a communication protocol instance to this node. :inlinetip:`Indexes don't have to be in a sequential order.`

+   * :attr:     .. _ref-UARTCOM:

+		:xmlref:`COM`

+		\*
+     :val:	1...16
+     :def:	n/a
+     :desc:	Serial port number.
+		Number of the inbuilt serial port when running leandc on a supported hardware.
+		Please refer to table :numref:`ref-SerialHardwares` below for a list of currently supported hardwares.
+		If you are running leandc on a hardware that is not supported or want to use a port other than inbuilt (e.g. USB to Serial adapter), please specify the device path in :ref:`<ref-UARTDevpath>` attribute.
+		:ref:`<ref-UARTDevpath>` attribute has higher priority and value of :xmlref:`COM` will be ignored if :ref:`<ref-UARTDevpath>` is used.

-   * :attr:     :xmlref:`Devpath`\*
+   * :attr:     .. _ref-UARTDevpath:

+		:xmlref:`Devpath`
      :val:	Max 100 chars
      :def:	n/a
      :desc:	Path of the UART device in the Linux operating system.
-All serial ports are normally located in :xmlref:`'/dev'` folder.
-Inbuilt serial ports have names :xmlref:`'/dev/ttyS0'`; :xmlref:`'/dev/ttyS1'` and USB to Serial adapter ports :xmlref:`'/dev/ttyUSB0'`; :xmlref:`'/dev/ttyUSB0'`; etc Please refer to table :numref:`ref-SerialPortPath` below for standard paths. :inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.`
+		All serial ports can normally be found in '/dev' directory.
+		On standard hardwares inbuilt serial ports have names '/dev/ttyS0'; '/dev/ttyS1' and USB to Serial adapter ports '/dev/ttyUSB0'; '/dev/ttyUSB0'; etc
+		:inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.` :inlinetip:`Attribute is optional and doesn't have to be included in configuration, path will be resolved automatically from` :ref:`<ref-UARTCOM>` \ :inlinetip:`number, if omitted.`

    * :attr:     :xmlref:`Baudrate`
      :val:      300...115200bps